 (v) Data and Labour Market Information

-The Employers’ Skills and Education Board are working with all our local colleges, local authorities, the University of Chester, Jobcentre Plus and other local partners to develop data and labour market intelligence that will inform the development of the curriculum across Cheshire and Warrington.
-A Data and Labour Market Steering Group has been formed and the initial phase of work has been completed in time to inform and influence the curriculum planning that takes place in colleges and other training providers at this time of year.
-Download a copy of the initial report here.
+The Employers’ Skills and Education Board have established a Data and Labour Market Steering Group.
+The steering group involves all our local colleges, local authorities, the University of Chester, Jobcentre Plus, The Youth Federation, National Careers Service and other local partners who work together to develop data and labour market intelligence that will inform the development of the curriculum across Cheshire and Warrington.
+For more information click here.

 Clare Hayward MBE DL, Chair of the LEPs Employers Skills Board said: